kathylam204/cs-it-notes/README.md

 # notes
-all of the notes I've done while in college
+A list of CS/IT related notes I've taken since the beginning of college.